youssifehab/TODO-LIST-QTC/README.md

 3. Create a new .env file based on .env.example: cp .env.example .env

+4. To generate APP_KEY run this command: php artisan key:generate

-4. Install dependencies by running this command: composer install
+5. Install dependencies by running this command: composer install

+6. Install npm dependencies by runnint this command: npm install

-5. Set your database environment variables in the .env file like this:
+7. Set your database environment variables in the .env file like this:
     - DB_CONNECTION=mysql
     - DB_HOST=127.0.0.1
     - DB_PORT=3306